• Skip to primary navigation

 About Roasted Mashed Potatoes

-• Taste - These potatoes are perfectly buttery and rich.
+• Taste - These potatoes are perfectly buttery with notes of fragrant garlic and nutty Parmigiano-Reggiano

-• Texture - The potatoes are creamy and thick.
+• Texture - The potatoes are creamy and fluffy.

-• Time - It takes about 20 minutes to prep and 30 minutes to cook these potatoes.
+• Time - It takes about 20 minutes to prep and 45 minutes to roast the garlic and cook the potatoes.

 Ingredients